-This November we are honoring Native American Heritage Month.
+In November we honor Native American Heritage Month.
 And at Geronimo Trail Guest Ranch, it’s all in the name.
 The namesake of our ranch is Geronimo, an Apache who was born and raised in the Gila National Forest.
-While his exact birthplace is unknown, it is said that he was born at the confluence of the East, West, and Middle forks of the Gila River.
-That spot is less than 10 miles from our ranch (as the crow flies).
+While his exact birthplace is unknown, it is said that he was born at the confluence of the East, West, and Middle Forks of the Gila River.
+That spot is less than 15 miles from our ranch (as the crow flies).

 Mimbres pottery is the most famous artifact of the Mimbres culture.
 Pottery was made in plain and corrugated brown clay, polychrome, black and red, and the famous black and white.
 The expertise of the Mimbres potters is considered superior to that of any other Native American potters.
 To this day, we are still finding pottery sherds from this ancient culture while out horseback riding.

-While horseback riding, we are also able to take you to several privately protected Mimbres pictographs, cave dwellings and pit houses dating from 200 to 1150 AD.
+While horseback riding, we are also able to take you to several privately protected Mimbres pictographs, cliff dwellings, and pit houses dating from 200 to 1150 AD.

 Native American Heritage Month

 Native American Heritage Month honors the significant contributions the first Americans made to the establishment and growth of the U.S. At Geronimo Trail Guest Ranch, we are proud to share the history of the Gila National Forest with our guests.
 Not only are we able to share our knowledge with you, but we are also able to take you to historical sights and show you artifacts.

 Are you interested in learning more about the Native American Heritage of the Gila National Forest?
 Contact us to learn more.